Skip to content

 Defining Your Ideology

 The most important part of creating your party is setting ideological positions.
-You'll define where your party stands on 8+ major issues:
+You'll choose 4 policy pillars from the available issues and set your position on each:

 Issue Left Position Right Position What It Means